filiptibell/tooling-language-server/README.md

 <details>
 <summary>Wally</summary>

-Features that will be supported:
+Features that are currently supported:

 - Diagnostics for:
   - A newer package version is available
   - Invalid author / name / version
+- Hover for information about a package (description, links)
+- Quick action to update to a new package version

+Features that will be supported:

+- Diagnostics for:
   - Invalid package realm
 - Autocomplete for packages - authors + names + versions
-- Hover for information about a package (description, links)
-- Quick action to update to a new package version

 </details>